s7clarke10/pipelinewise-singer-python/README.md

 ### Logging configuration

-**pipelinewise-singer-python** by default doesn't use any predefined logging configuration, it's up to the calling library to define it.
-However, if the environment variable `LOGGING_CONF_FILE` is found and set then the **pipelinewise-singer-python** would use the path provided in the env variable as the logging configuration for the logger.
+**realit-singer-python** by default doesn't use any predefined logging configuration, it's up to the calling library to define it.
+However, if the environment variable `LOGGING_CONF_FILE` is found and set then the **realit-singer-python** would use the path provided in the env variable as the logging configuration for the logger.

 ### Singer Decimal